CADmium: Fine-Tuning Code Language Models for Text-Driven Sequential CAD Design: Methods

 While statistics provide a general feel for the quality of the corpus, they may not tell how individual descriptions compare head-to-head.
-Therefore, we conducted an LLM-as-a-judge evaluation using Gemma-3 12B~\citep{team2025gemma} on 10,000 annotation pairs (one from CADmium, one from Text2CAD).
+Therefore, we conducted an LLM-as-a-judge evaluation using Gemma-3 12B~\citep{team2025gemma} and Mistral Small 3.2 24B~\citep{mistral_small_3_2} on 10,000 groups of three annotations (one from CADmium, one from Text2CAD, one from CADLLM \citet{liao2025automated}).
 We looked at four key factors: human-likeness, clarity and readability, visual faithfulness to image renders, and completeness with respect to the minimal JSON description.
 CADmium was preferred for human-likeness and clarity while achieving comparable visual faithfulness.
 Text2CAD scored higher on completeness, which aligns with our design choice to prioritize natural-sounding concise annotations over the exhaustive, JSON-like detail found in Text2CAD.
 We argue that such verbosity, while improving completeness, is less representative of how humans naturally describe CAD models and may artificially simplify the task for language models.
+CADLLM annotations were typically rated lowest across all metrics, implying their descriptions are less readable and faithful.
+Notably, CADLLM explicitly separates appearance and parameter descriptions, whereas CADmium and Text2CAD integrate them into a single, interleaved description.
+The disparity in scores may therefore reflect the LLM judge's preference for this integrated text format over a segmented approach.
 Details on the evaluation setup and prompts can be found in Appendix~\ref{appendix:prompts}.

 For model training and evaluation, we adopted the same train, validation, and test splits as defined by Text2CAD.
 These splits are derived from filtered samples of the DeepCAD dataset, which were curated to contain approximately 5\% cuboid and 5\% cylindrical models, reducing their original distribution of roughly 25\% cuboid and 8\% cylindrical samples in the unfiltered training set.
 This filtering process resulted in final split sizes of 118,299 for training, 8,925 for validation, and 8,046 for testing.